INSPIRE-MIF/application-schemas/governance-release-process/process.md

 In addition to the scheduled releases, hotfix releases of the schemas, i.e. releases that fix critical bugs, might be released at any time.

 All the releases, including a full changelog listing the changes made, are published (and will remain available) in the [Releases](https://github.com/INSPIRE-MIF/application-schemas/releases) page of this repository.
+After each release, the INSPIRE schemas at https://inspire.ec.europa.eu/schemas are updated accordingly.